monitisexchange/Monitis-Java-Plugins/Tomcat-JMX-Monitor/Readme.md

 Note:

-  - The JMXMonitor is trying to establish a local connection with JMX of monitored application by using the application start command (if specified) or uses the defined jmxport number and host for both local/remote connections.
+  - The JMXMonitor is trying to establish a local connection with JMX of monitored application
+    by using the application start command (if specified) or uses the defined jmxport number and host for both local/remote connections.
     So, you can specify one of them.
-If you are defining these both parameters then the JMXMonitor tries firstly to establish connection by using the application start command and if it is failed uses a port and host.
+If you are defining these both parameters then the JMXMonitor tries firstly to establish connection
+    by using the application start command and if it is failed uses a port and host.
-  - You can obtain the list of existing MBeans and their attributes by using e.g. JConsole (supplied with J2SE) or any other JMX browser (e.g. <a href="https://github.com/monitisexchange/Monitis-Java-Plugins/tree/master/JMX-Browser">JMX-Browser</a>).
   - If some of specified MBeans aren't accessible for some reason then the corresponding data will be ommitted and will not be sent into Monitis.

 There are some peculiarities while composing of result parameters part in the configuration file